ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-NOTE: We use the term `GRAINS` to refer to the smallest denomination of an ERC20 `currency` similar to how `WEI` is used to denote the smallest denomination of Ether.
+NOTE: We use the term `ATOMIC_UNITS` to refer to the smallest denomination of an ERC20 `currency` similar to how `WEI` is used to denote the smallest denomination of Ether.